Skip to content

 Once you have bookended your working from home day, avoid getting sucked back in by reducing the number of tech intrusions.
 How you do this will depend on how much you need to be ‘on call’.
 You could set your phone to Do Not Disturb (you can always create exceptions or favourites that will ring even when the phone is in silent mode).
 You could switch the email folder in your phone to just show the Inbox for your personal account (so you don’t see incoming work emails).
 Turn off notifications.
 Or create distance between you and the tech by leaving your phone in another room.

 Exactly how you draw boundaries around work will depend on lots of factors.
-But, remember, one of the most important things we need to do for our children right now is to look after ourselves.
+But, remember, one of the most important things we need to do for our children is to look after ourselves.
 To nurture own own well-being and meet our own needs, not just our children’s (or our employer’s).
-We can’t help our children if we are running on empty.

 Photo of man covered in Post-Its to illustrate article on balancing work and parenting when working from home